 Court Order

-_________school district will share education records with the CWA that are allowed by the Family Educational Rights and Privacy Act (FERPA) and other state privacy laws.
+Forest Grove school district will share education records with the CWA that are allowed by the Family Educational Rights and Privacy Act (FERPA) and other state privacy laws.
 This allows educational agencies to disclose without parental consent educational records, including IDEA, of students in foster care to the CWA.

 Collaborative structure, such as regularly scheduled meetings, in which relevant individuals can participate in a particular process.